50 "Rare" Events That Happen All the Time

 Winning an Academy Award is a prestigious industry honor.
 However, it's also one that thousands of people who work as actors, directors, costume makers, set designers, and more have won.
 As of 2020, a total of 3,140 people have taken home Oscar awards, with dozens more given out every year.

 Playing basketball professionally may seem like a lofty career goal, but it's actually pretty achievable—if you play college ball, that is.
 According to the NCAA, 21.3 percent of college players will go pro.

 Electing a Woman Head of State

-The U.S. may not have had its first female president yet, but plenty of other countries have.
-As of January 2019, 59 countries have had a woman leader, according to CNN.
+The U.S. may not have had its first female president yet, but plenty of other countries have—in fact, 59 countries have had a woman leader.

 Experiencing Love at First Sight

 Love at first sight is a sweet phenomenon that seemingly only happens for a lucky few.
 But in reality, fairytale romances are more common than they seem.
-After all, one 2013 60 Minutes/Vanity Fair poll found that 56 percent of Americans believe in love at first sight.
+After all, one 2013 poll found that 56 percent of Americans believe in love at first sight.